benslaiman-ai/scci-edge-ai-orchestrator/README.md

 SCCI was developed through a collaboration between human expertise and AI-assisted development.

-The architectural concepts, experimentation and system design originate from experience in telecommunications, cloud platforms and distributed systems.
+The architectural concepts, experimentation and overall vision originate from experience in telecommunications, cloud platforms and distributed systems.

 AI tools were used to accelerate: